 With Boers, red is usually dominant to black, so a recessive black gene can be carried for generations until it is matched with another black gene to produce the black color.
 Many red Boers can be carriers of black but not show it.
-Rock and Rocket (Reference page) are examples of reds who are black carriers.
-(There is a dominant black gene which seems to be dominant over most other colors.
+Rocket (Reference page) is an example of a red who is a black carrier.
+(There is also a dominant black gene which seems to be dominant over most other colors.
 It is rare.)

 The chocolate color results when an otherwise black Boer inherits a modifier gene from both parents, in which case the coat color looks like a very dark reddish brown with black points (legs, tail, ears).
 Chocolates usually do not have a darker dorsal line like reds.

 When bred to reds, chocolates usually produce reds which carry for both chocolate and black.

 The red color in Boers appears to be modified by other sets of yet-unidentified genes, so reds can vary from a golden tan to a dark mohogany.
 Some researchers have called these genes "plus and minus" factors, since some seem to act as diluters of color, while others intensify the color.